Tooniverse: History

 On April 2, 2018, Tooniverse's website has opened, and was shut down Tunisia Games website.

 In 2018, Tooniverse plans that The Haunted House going to be in film, video game and other media series.
 And produced another drama series called Remember, Hari, which was a live action drama based on the animated series.

 In the same year, the show returned with a season 2 that was named The Haunted House: The Birth of Ghost Ball X.

 In 2020, Tooniverse announced that would be a season 3 to the series that was called The Haunted House: Ghost Ball Double X Part 1 and Part 2.

 In 2021, the new season premiere in September, 2021 called The Haunted House: Ghost Ball Z.

 After finished the Part 1, Tooniverse announced have right to streaming on TVING in special episode released on December 22, 2021, called The Haunted House Special Edition: The Vampire of Light and the Child of Darkness, and also aired this channel.
 And then later release April 28, 2022 titled Guido Exorcist in Part 2.

 Following the partnership between CJ ENM and Paramount along with launching Paramount+ into TVING streaming platform, Tooniverse is bringing Nickelodeon cartoons to the channel under the Nickelodeon Time programming block.

 In August 2022, Tooniverse announced that the show is going to be aired on Jujutsu Kaisen on September 23, 2022, as well aired on Erased, That Time I Got Reincarnated as a Slime, Sword Art Online and other anime to the channel under the TooniTeen (투니틴) programming block at every Friday & Saturday night from 10 p.m.
 KST.

-After officially released in December 14, 2022 on The Haunted House: The Dimensional Goblin and the Seven Worlds, the next season will be released in March 2023 called The Haunted House: Ghost Ball ZERO.
+After officially released on December 14, 2022, on The Haunted House: The Dimensional Goblin and the Seven Worlds, the next season will be premiered on March 30, 2023, called The Haunted House: Ghost Ball ZERO.

+On April 27, 2023, another special episode called The Haunted House Special Edition: Joseon Exorcism Annals was released on TVING this summer.